COM-GND/gnd-ctrl-web-app/README.md

 GND-CTRL is an experimental web app for controlling the [COM-GND Espresso](https://github.com/COM-GND/espresso) Open Source Hardware project.
 It connects to the COM-GND control hardware module via Bluetooth and allows for advanced shot profiling.

+---
-This project is in alpha stage and under ongoing development - use with caution.
+WARNING: This project is in alpha stage and under ongoing development - use with caution.

+---

 GND-CTRL relies on the experimental Web Bluetooth API.
 The api currently has [limited support](https://caniuse.com/web-bluetooth) and this app has been developed and tested for use with the Chrome browser.
 On iOS, Neither Chrome nor Safari currently support Web Bluetooth, but there are a number of alternative browsers (e.g. [Webble](https://apps.apple.com/us/app/webble/id1193531073)) available and designed for this purpose.

+## Modular Hardware Approach

+COM-GND Espresso is designed to provide flexibility in what hardware modules are installed.
+The aim is to support varying levels of espresso machine modification and easy progressive upgrades.

+The minimum required hardware is the COM-GND Base unit and the Pump Control Module.

+Current Modules
+ - COM-GND Base: Serves as hub for other modules and provides bluetooth communication for pump power, pressure sensor, and target pressure values via BLE.
+ - Pump Control: Allows for control of vibration pump power level by either manual dial or app control.
+Enables pre-infusion and basic profiling.
+ - Pressure Sensor: Adds real-time pressure sensing.
+Enables true pressure profiling.
+ - Rotary Encoder: Enable manual control of pump or pressure level through a rotary control.

+ Future Modules
+ - Temperature PID
+ - Bluetooth Shot Scale

+## Profiles

+Profiles provide a framework for generating specific recipes.
+The basic profile is Time & Pressure (controlling pressure over time)
 ## Creating Custom Shot Profiles

 Profiles are stored in the `/profiles` directory.
 Each profile is a javascript class that extends the `profile` base class.